Are You One of the Elite 30% Who Can Touch Type?

 In simpler terms – out of the 130 million total office workers in the U.S., up to 31.5 million younger workers under 40 could really benefit from getting better at touch-typing.
 Learning to type properly through special keyboards or computer programs could help boost their work skills and career growth.

 Although frequent texting might seem like it would improve typing, it doesn’t translate to better computer typing skills.
 Mobile typing relies on two thumbs and visual focus, while touch typing on a computer requires all ten fingers and touch—skills that don’t overlap.
-In fact, habits from mobile typing may even hinder learning proper computer typing.
-So, is there a more intuitive way to teach typing that’s easier and more effective than current typing programs?

 Let’s first find out what makes Touch Typing better than Hunt-and-Pecking, and why anyone should bother about acquiring this skill?